 Unless you trip is totally centered on Brazil, I'd recommend you to focus on Spanish, since that, although it is NOT a second language in Brasil, it's really much easier for Brazilians to understand Spanish than the opposite.

-Have a nice trip almost 7 years ago
+Have a nice trip about 7 years ago